History of economic inequality: Liberal revival

 Milton Friedman, one of the main contributors to the liberal revival.

-The context of stagflation in the 70s and 80s seemed to call into question the usefulness of the welfare state, in favor of the emergence of a neoliberal movement led by economist Milton Friedman.
-From the 1980s onwards, this led to lower taxes and the privatization of public enterprises in developed countries, notably under the impetus of Ronald Reagan in the US, Margaret Thatcher in the UK, Helmut Schmidt in Germany and Jacques Delors in France.
+The context of stagflation in the 70s and 80s seemed to call into question the usefulness of the welfare state, prompting the emergence of a neoliberal movement led by economist Milton Friedman.
+From the 1980s onwards, this led to lower taxes and the privatization of public enterprises in developed countries, notably under the impetus of Ronald Reagan in the US, Margaret Thatcher in the UK, Helmut Schmidt in Germany, and Jacques Delors in France.

-From 1980 to 2000, on average the top income tax rate in OECD countries fell from 58% to 50.3%, before dropping to 42.5% in 2021.
+From 1980 to 2000, the top income tax rate in OECD countries fell from 58% to 50.3%, then dropped to 42.5% in 2021.

 Milton Friedman condones these privatizations and tax cuts by explaining that the state is as inefficient, if not less so, than private enterprise, and that negative taxation is preferable to progressive taxation, since the latter would discourage the richest from working.
 (Note: Milton Friedman claims that the negative income tax combines the advantages of both progressive and proportional taxation, since the negative income tax would be socially fairer and less disincentive because marginal taxation would be constant: an additional income of $500 or $1,000 would be taxed at the same percentage.

 Friedman's negative income tax has been widely publicized and successful in the USA since 1962, and the principle is still relevant today.)

-Yet according to Thomas Piketty, there is no statistically significant evidence to suggest that this rise in inequality and lower taxation of the wealthiest has boosted growth since the 1980s.
+Yet, according to Thomas Piketty, there is no statistically significant evidence that this rise in inequality and the lower taxation of the wealthiest have boosted growth since the 1980s.

 Eastern Bloc

 Communist era

 Share of the top 1% income in Russia and India, 1900–2022.

-The Soviet system in the USSR is economically very equal, so in Soviet Russia, Filip Novokmet estimates that the top 10% of income earners held 2.2 to 2.7 times the national average income (compared with 4.5 times in 2015 in Russia), and the top 1% of income earners held 3.5 to 5.5 times the national average income (compared with 20 times in 2015 in Russia).
+The Soviet system in the USSR is economically very equal, so in Soviet Russia, Filip Novokmet estimates that the top 10% of income earners held 2.2 to 2.7 times the national average income (compared with 4.5 times in 2015 in Russia); the top 1% of income earners held 3.5 to 5.5 times the national average income (compared with 20 times in 2015 in Russia).

-Thomas Piketty nevertheless qualifies these figures: a large proportion of inequalities in the USSR can be found in payment in kind, notably in the form of gifts of housing, passes... in short, privileges that are difficult to quantify.
+Thomas Piketty nevertheless qualifies these figures: a large proportion of inequality in the USSR can be found in payments in kind, notably in the form of housing gifts, passes... in short, privileges that are difficult to quantify.

-Jacques Sapir, an economist specializing in the Russian economy, believes that although economic gender inequalities were officially insignificant, the existence of a Black market in which men were the majority participants, while women tood care of household chores, greatly increased economic gender inequalities.
-(Note: According to Jacques Sapir, illegal work (i.e. working in the underground economy) earned double or triple that of legal work.
-A quick calculation shows that a man's income was three to four times that of a woman.)
+Jacques Sapir, an economist specializing in the Russian economy, believes that although economic gender inequalities were officially insignificant, the existence of a Black market in which men were the majority participants, while women took care of household chores, greatly increased economic gender inequalities.
+(Note: According to Jacques Sapir, illegal work (i.e., working in the underground economy) earned double or triple that of legal work.
+A quick calculation shows that a man's income was three to four times a woman's.)